 Related Conditions and Challenges

 - What type of secondary conditions should I monitor for?

-- What other challenges do children with SCN8A face and what can be done about it? (e.g., feeding and respiratory problems, communication, sleep, social behaviors).
+- What other challenges do children with SCN8A face and what can be done about them (e.g., feeding and respiratory problems, communication, sleep, social behaviors)?

 - What therapies are the most beneficial for cognitive or motor delay?
 Is this a futile idea?
 What can we expect?